nathanielappiah2/aws-s3-static-website/README.md

 This project demonstrates how to host a simple static website using Amazon S3.

-It is my first hands-on AWS project, focused on understanding how cloud services actually work in practice rather than just learning theory.
+It is my first hands on AWS project, focused on understanding how cloud services actually work in practice rather than just learning theory.

 ---